varnish/zipnish/docs/ZipKin and Varnishlog headers.md

-By default varnishlog is grouped by Vxid
+By default varnishlog is grouped by Vxid.

-* X-Varnish same as RequestID
+X-Varnish same as RequestID.
 Therefore Vxid is unique and can be used as an identifier for trace_id or span_id.

 | ZipKin Field | varnishlog Header  |
 |---|---|